United States District Court for the Eastern District of Pennsylvania

-On November 9, 2016, Bethany Katz, an organizer who worked directly for the Pennsylvania Democratic Party (“PDP”), filed a federal lawsuit, on behalf of herself and all other organizers who worked directly or indirectly for the Democratic National Committee (“DNC”), in the United States District Court for the Eastern District of Pennsylvania asserting that the DNC and the Pennsylvania Democratic Party violated federal and state law by requiring her and others to work in excess of 40 hours per workweek while denying her and others overtime compensation guaranteed by the federal Fair Labor Standards Act (“FLSA”) and various state laws.
+On November 9, 2016, Bethany Katz, an organizer who worked directly for the Pennsylvania Democratic Party (“PDP”), filed a federal lawsuit, on behalf of herself and all other organizers who worked for the Pennsylvania Democratic Party (“PDP”), in the United States District Court for the Eastern District of Pennsylvania asserting that the PDP violated federal and state law by requiring her and others to work in excess of 40 hours per workweek while denying her and others overtime compensation guaranteed by the federal Fair Labor Standards Act (“FLSA”) and various state laws.

-After significant preliminary motion practice, the Court held that the DNC did not directly employ Organizers, and dismissed it from the lawsuit.
-The Court allowed the claims against the PDP to continue.
+After significant preliminary motion practice, rhe Court allowed the claims against the PDP to continue.
 Earlier this year, the Court conditionally certified the matter as a collective action under the FLSA, and order that Organizers who worked for the PDP may join the lawsuit by filing a consent form.
 If you wish to join the lawsuit and worked for the PDP as an Organizer, you may complete the consent form below.

 This lawsuit is not an attack on the Democratic Party, its ideals, or its candidates.
-The progressive movement, of which the Democratic Party strives to meaningfully advance, is indeed responsible for the very laws on which this lawsuit is premised.
+Rather, Plaintiffs recognize that the Democratic Party strives to meaningfully advance, and is indeed responsible for the very laws on which this lawsuit is premised.
 The Democratic Party is commended for its efforts in pursing higher and fairer wages for workers throughout the country.
 But the “Democratic Party” is not an abstraction; it is composed of hard working individuals who fight day and night for what they believe is right.
 The people on the ground level of the campaigns – the organizers – work tirelessly during the campaign season to ensure that Democratic voters will show up and vote on election day.
-Such tireless efforts are taken to advance the progressive movement, including to advance the rights of workers.
-In our last election, the fight for higher minimum wages was officially adopted as one of the canons of the Democratic Party.
+Such tireless efforts are taken to advance the ideals of the Democratic Party, including to advance the rights of workers.
+The fight for higher minimum wages is central to the Democratic Party’s national platform.

 This lawsuit seeks fair pay for fair work.
-It seeks to hold the Democratic Party to the very ideals that progressives have worked so hard to achieve for workers throughout this country.
-In so holding the Party to these ideals, we sincerely believe that we will improve the Party.
+It seeks to hold the Democratic Party to the very ideals that Democrats have worked so hard to achieve for workers throughout this country.
+In so holding the Party to these ideals, Plaintiffs sincerely believe that we will improve the Party.

 What the Lawsuit Seeks

-The lawsuit seeks the District Court hold that organizers who worked for the PDP are entitled to overtime pay for hours worked beyond 40 per workweek.
+The lawsuit seeks to have the District Court hold that organizers who worked for the PDP are entitled to overtime pay for hours worked beyond 40 per workweek.
 The lawsuit seeks judgment for those who opt in to the case for unpaid overtime hours and liquidated damages.
-Provided Plaintiffs are successful, those who opt-in may be entitled to recover several thousand dollars of more, depending on the length of time employed by the campaign and the number of hours worked per workweek.
+Provided Plaintiffs are successful, those who opt-in may be entitled to recover thousands dollars or more, depending on the length of time employed by the campaign and the number of hours worked per workweek.

 Litigation is not a guarantee